2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2003 Sacagawea Dollar Value

-To explore your 2003 Sacagawea Dollar’s worth starts with checking the mint mark (P, D, or S below the date) and assessing its condition.
+To explore your 2003 Sacagawea Dollar’s worth, start by checking the mint mark (P, D, or S below the date on the obverse) and honestly assessing its condition.

-Circulated examples typically hold face value of $1, while uncirculated specimens range from $3 to $4 in MS-63 grade.
-Higher grades command significantly more—MS-67 coins reach $12-$30, and exceptional MS-68 examples can exceed $450 depending on the mint mark.
+Circulated examples typically hold face value of $1, while uncirculated specimens range from $3 to $4 in MS-63 grade (MS stands for “Mint State,” describing a coin never circulated).
+Higher grades command significantly more — MS-67 coins reach $12–$30, and exceptional MS-68 examples can exceed $450 depending on the mint mark.

 For instant, accurate valuations based on your coin’s specific characteristics and current market data, download our CoinValueChecker App to get expert-grade assessments in seconds.